The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Calf strap can be too short for users with very large calves

 The FUTURO Plantar Fasciitis Night Support tackles nighttime pain with a “dorsal” splint design, which is a completely different approach from the bulky posterior boots.
 Instead of a hard shell behind your leg, this support features a rigid, cushioned structure that sits on the top of your foot and shin.
 This design leaves your heel and arch completely open, which is a massive plus for comfort.
-Itโ€™s significantly more lightweight, breathable, and far less cumbersome under the bed covers.
+It’s significantly more lightweight, breathable, and far less cumbersome under the bed covers.
 The goal is the same as other splints: to hold your foot in the recommended 90-degree therapeutic position, preventing your plantar fascia from tightening up overnight and causing that dreaded first-step pain in the morning.

 The brace is made with soft, breathable straps and has smooth, soft edges to prevent chafing against your skin.
 It secures with a strap around the calf (about two inches above the ankle) and a second, wider strap that wraps under the ball of your foot.
 A major benefit here is the low-profile design.
-Many people who have tried and failed to sleep in heavy, hot plastic boots find this is the only model they can tolerate all night.
-Itโ€™s also very compact, making it a great option for travel.
+For those who find heavy, hot plastic boots intolerable, this model provides a much more breathable alternative.
+It’s also very compact, making it a great option for travel.
 Instead of multiple boot sizes, this splint is a “one-size-adjustable” model, designed to fit most ankles from 8 to 15 inches in circumference for a price that is usually around $35.

 This splint is a classic case of comfort versus stability.
 It’s important to note this is absolutely not meant for walking; the manufacturer explicitly states you must take it off before getting out of bed.
 Because it’s a bit of a “one-size-fits-most” gamble, this splint is best suited for individuals with mild to moderate plantar fasciitis who have an “average” foot and calf size.
 It is the ideal choice for hot sleepers or anyone who has already given up on heavier, boot-style splints due to their bulk and weight.
 It’s also a perfect, lightweight companion for travelers who need to pack a solution without sacrificing luggage space.